FM (British band): Career

 FM was formed in the summer of 1984 in London.
-Comprising the ex-Samson pair of bassist Merv Goldsworthy and drummer Pete Jupp, the Overland brothers – vocalist/guitarist Steve and lead guitarist Chris Overland (both formerly of Wildlife, where they played with future Ozzy, Johnny Hallyday and Vince Neil bassist Phil Soussan) and keyboardist Philip Manchester (of new wave band The Invaders, also known as Didge Digital), the band initially wrote six songs which by December 1984 had helped them secure a recording contract with the CBS/Portrait label.
+Comprising the ex-Samson pair of bassist Merv Goldsworthy and drummer Pete Jupp, the Overland brothers – vocalist/guitarist Steve and lead guitarist Chris Overland (both formerly of Wildlife, where they played with future Ozzy Osbourne, Johnny Hallyday and Vince Neil bassist Phil Soussan) and keyboardist Philip Manchester (of new wave band The Invaders, also known as Didge Digital), the band initially wrote six songs which by December 1984 had helped them secure a recording contract with the CBS/Portrait label.
 That same month the band set off on tour in Germany with Meat Loaf.

 The first UK public appearance of FM (not to be confused with the Canadian band of the same name) was on Valentine’s Day in 1985 at London's legendary Marquee Club.
 The debut album, Indiscreet followed and their debut single "Frozen Heart" was heard in many venues during 1986.

 FM hit the road in Europe supporting Tina Turner, Foreigner, Gary Moore, Status Quo and Magnum, also opening for REO Speedwagon at London’s Hammersmith Odeon.
 At the year's end they accepted a spot with Bon Jovi on the UK leg of their Slippery When Wet Tour.
 The band also recorded theme songs for the animated sci-fi series The Adventures of the Galaxy Rangers.

 When CBS folded the Portrait label, FM switched to Epic.
 The Overland brothers went to the United States to write with Desmond Child, returning with the hard rock anthem "Bad Luck".
 Queensrÿche and Dokken producer Neil Kernon was engaged to oversee 1989’s Tough It Out.

 To promote Tough It Out, the band set out on a 42 date UK tour that saw them returning to the Hammersmith Odeon.
 Soon afterwards, Chris Overland decided to leave FM, his final performance taking place at the Town & Country Club.
 In his place, FM recruited Andy Barnett, a guitarist who had already been in a prototype line-up of the group, and had a co-writing credit for the Indiscreet song, "That Girl," which was later covered by Iron Maiden as a B-side.
 His debut with the group was 1991's Takin’ It To The Streets.

 FM moved to another record label, Music For Nations, and Didge Digital left in late 1991.
 A cover version of Marvin Gaye's "I Heard It Through the Grapevine" was not a hit, but was followed by their next album, Aphrodisiac.
 They undertook a string of acoustic concerts in the winter of 1992.

 With Europe and the Far East markets opening up for FM, a full-time keyboard appointment was made with Jem Davis (former Tobruk and UFO), joining the band.
 The arrangement was short-lived.
 After the release of Dead Man's Shoes in 1995, the band split up.